 - The oven must be operated on a DEDICATED CIRCUIT.
 No other appliance should share the circuit with the microwave oven.
 If it does, the branch circuit fuse may blow or the circuit breaker may trip. - 2.
-The oven must be plugged into a 15 AMP or 20 AMP, 120 VOLT, 60 Hz GROUNDED OUTLET.
-(Beginning in 2017, all new construction, and renovated single family homes must have at least a 20A,120 VOLT, 60 Hz GROUNDED OUTLET) Where a standard two-prong outlet is encountered, it is the personal responsibility and obligation of the consumer to have it replaced with a properly grounded three-prong outlet. - 3.
+The oven must be plugged into at least a 15 A, 120 V, 60 Hz GROUNDED OUTLET.
+Where a standard two-prong outlet is

+- encountered, it is the personal responsibility and obligation of the consumer to have it replaced with a properly grounded three- prong outlet. - 3.
 The VOLTAGE used must be the same as specified on this microwave oven (120 V, 60 Hz).
 Using a higher voltage is dangerous and may result in a fire or oven damage.
 Using a lower voltage will cause slow cooking.
 Panasonic is NOT responsible for any damages resulting from the use of the oven with any voltage other than specified.